ePages-de/epages-devportal/_posts/2020/2020-01-07-design-system-in-the-making.md

 * What's their behavior?
 * Which colors, fonts, font sizes, or spacing are used?

-We can tell you that was a lot of work - and absolutely worth it!
+It was a lot of work - but absolutely worth it!
+We figured that there is indeed potential for standardization, and we wanted to tackle this together.

 ## Single source of truth